smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 - TIE: **Emily Wilde's Encyclopaedia of Faeries** by Heather Fawcett and **Piranesi** by Susanna Clarke and **Tress of the Emerald Sea** by Brandon Sanderson, each used for 14 squares
 - **The Tainted Cup** by Robert Jackson Bennett, used for 13 squares

-**The Knight** by Will Wight was the book read at least 10 times with the highest ratio of squares to times read: read 11 times for 8 squares.
+**The Master and Margarita** by Mikhail Bulgakov was the book read at least 10 times with the highest ratio of squares to times read: read 10 times for 7 squares.

 <INSERT PLOT HERE>

 One of those interesting stats phenomena: even though most cards only include a few unique books, most of the books read are unique.
-There were an average of 3.2 reads per book.
+There were an average of 3.4 reads per book.

 ### Authors

 The ten most-read authors were:

-- T. Kingfisher, read 438 times
+- T. Kingfisher, read 442 times
-- Brandon Sanderson, read 437 times
+- Brandon Sanderson, read 439 times
 - Travis Baldree, read 370 times
 - Robert Jackson Bennett, read 351 times
-- Leigh Bardugo, read 336 times
+- Leigh Bardugo, read 339 times
-- Matt Dinniman, read 316 times
+- Matt Dinniman, read 318 times
-- Naomi Novik, read 271 times
-- Terry Pratchett, read 269 times
+- TIE: Naomi Novik and Terry Pratchett, each read 271 times
 - Martha Wells, read 253 times
-- Adrian Tchaikovsky, read 226 times
+- Adrian Tchaikovsky, read 228 times
+- Heather Fawcett, read 210 times

 The authors used for the most squares were:

-- Brandon Sanderson, used for 26 squares
+- Brandon Sanderson, used for 27 squares
-- T. Kingfisher, used for 25 squares
+- T. Kingfisher, used for 26 squares
 - Martha Wells, used for 24 squares

 Helen Scheuerer was the author read at least 10 times with the highest ratio of squares to times read: